Economic Shocks, Opportunity Costs, and the Supply of Politicians: Effects of Job Loss on Political Entry

-Figure \ref{fig:es_main} reports the results from models (\ref{model:es}) and (\ref{model:did}) for the effect of job loss on newly registering as a party member and running for local council.
-We observe that both outcomes do not develop significantly differently across treated and control individuals before the layoff, supporting the parallel-trends assumption.
+Figure \ref{fig:es_main} presents our main results on the effects of job loss on newly registering as a party member and running for local council, based on estimates from models (\ref{model:es}) and (\ref{model:did}).
+We observe that both outcomes do not develop significantly differently across treated and control individuals before the layoff, lending support to the parallel-trends assumption.
 After the layoff, outcomes sharply diverge.
-We estimate that job loss increases the likelihood of registering as a party member by about 0.20 percentage points, which is a 12\% increase relative to the control group mean.\footnote{We compare effect sizes to the mean of the control group in the post-treatment period (average across 2012, 2016, and 2020).} The effect occurs in the election cycle immediately after the job loss and remains stable for the following two cycles.
-For the probability of running for local council, we also find a significantly positive effect that increases from 0.01 percentage points (6\% relative to the control mean) in the cycle of the layoff to about 0.06 percentage points (28\%) two cycles after.
-The dynamic effect observed for candidacies may be explained by the preparation time required for election campaigns, coupled with the fact that local councilors have no term limit and often seek re-election after their initial candidacy.
+We estimate that job loss increases the likelihood of registering as a party member by about 0.20 percentage points, which is a 12\% increase relative to the control group mean.\footnote{We compare effect sizes to the mean of the control group in the post-treatment period (average across 2012, 2016, and 2020).} The effect emerges in the election cycle immediately after the job loss and remains stable in the subsequent two cycles.
+For the probability of running for local council, we also find a significantly positive effect that increases from 0.01 percentage points (6\% relative to the control mean) in the cycle of the layoff to about 0.06 percentage points (28\%) two cycles later.
+The gradual increase in effects on candidacies may reflect the preparation time required for election campaigns, coupled with the fact that local councilors have no term limit and often seek re-election after their initial candidacy.
+Moreover, the persistence of effects over three election cycles (12 years) is consistent with the long-term decline in private-sector employment prospects documented in Figure \ref{fig:es_laboroutcomes}, which may increase the relative attractiveness of political careers.
 In sum, the results indicate that job loss has a strong and long-lasting positive effect on individuals' probability of engaging with politics, either as members of political parties or as local candidates.

-The persistence in the effect of job loss on political behavior is consistent with its effects on labor market outcomes.
-In Appendix Figure \ref{fig:es_laboroutcomes}, we show, using labor market information from RAIS, that employment and earnings effects of job loss are also long-lasting.
-Our estimates indicate that seven years after the layoff (the longest period we can observe with the RAIS data), dismissed workers still have a 15 percentage points lower probability of being formally employed and receive about 5,000 BRL (1,014 USD) fewer earnings per year.